 Nothing but the pump tube or hose touches the fluid, eliminating the risk of the pump contaminating the fluid, or the fluid contaminating the pump.
-The animation shows fluid being drawn into a pump tube, trapped by the pumphead roller, and expelled when the next roller passes over the tube.
+The animation can be viewed on the Watson-Marlow Fluid Technology Group website showing fluid being drawn into a pump tube, trapped by the pumphead roller, and expelled when the next roller passes over the tube.
 As the rollers rotate, a vacuum is formed in the tube, pulling in more fluid, for the next roller pass.

 The complete closure of the tube when is it occluded (squeezed) between the roller and the track, gives the pump its positive displacement action, preventing backflow and eliminating the need for check-valves when the pump is not running.